ssejrog/HW-DOGO-VEXCODE/README.md

-# Harvard-Westlake's DOGO - VEXCODE
+# Harvard-Westlake's DOGO - VEXcode

 DOGO (double mobile goal) is a mobile goal focused robot that can place goals on platforms without climbing, steal goals from opponent platforms and robots, and steal opponents alliance goals.